bakaphp/feeds/README.md

-# Phalcon Feeds
+# Phalcon feedswall
-Phalcon Feeds is a Feed module component for Phalcon.
+Phalcon feedswall is a feeds module component for Phalcon.

 ## Getting Started